passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/03-trip.md

-Sylla Rill was woken up by a cry and roar she wasn't sure wasn't part of a dream, followed by loud clatter and the sound of someone tripping outside on the Temple's steps.
+{{Sylla}} {{Rill}} was woken up by a cry and roar she wasn't sure wasn't part of a dream, followed by loud clatter and the sound of someone tripping outside on the Temple's steps.

 _What._